black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 # Step 92
 Then, use the compound assignment operator (+=) to set the innerHTML property of the animationContainer to an empty template literal string.

+# Step 93
+Within the template literal, add a paragraph element with the id attribute equal to an empty string.